acoustic-content-samples/sample-contextual-locale-search/README.md

 This can be done by following the steps outlined here:

-- Log into the Watson Content Hub.
+- Log into Acoustic Content.

 - Assign languages to the list of allowed content languages.
 This is the list of languages that a content author can use to assign to a content item.
 Do this as follow:
     - Go to Hub set up -> General settings -> Languages